 Gear Questions and Advice

-Be sure to click on the image to view the beautiful hi-res version.
+Tracking: Spot (S) AF-C Bird/Eye Detection AF was active at the moment OF exposure and worked just fine.
+Be sure to click on the image to enjoy the hi-res version.

 Your browser does not support iFrame.